PrefectHQ/prefect/docs/orchestration/faq/faq.md

 Overall, there are a couple of ways how you could tackle it:

 - Event based: once the event that you are looking for occurs, then trigger a specific flow to run.
 If you are on AWS, this event could trigger a Lambda function that triggers a flow run.
 The event could be a new file arrived in S3 or a new row streamed to DynamoDB, Kinesis, or AWS Aurora.
-2. API-based: since starting a FlowRun is just an API call, you can do that from any flow or even a task, there is a lot what you could do that, e.g. as you mentioned one table got updated in a task, and subsequent task triggers some other flow or makes an API call to take action
+- API-based: since starting a FlowRun is just an API call, you can do that from any flow or even a task, and there is a lot that you could do with this approach.
+For example, if one table was updated in a task, a subsequent task could trigger another flow or make an API call to take action.
 3. State based: this would work in a similar way to Airflow sensors - you raise a RETRY signal if the condition you poll for is not met.

 ```python